 Humanoid Aliens: Many alien species are roughly humanoid bipeds that fit this trope, and a couple are even more anthropomorphic.
 The Pring look like very tall "Greys," while Tymbrimi are for some unexplained reason almost Rubber-Forehead Aliens.

 Humans Are Special: Toyed with.
 Humanity isn't treated as special, but they do have the singular advantage of not being bound by millennia of tradition as most other races are.
-They also claim to be the only species to evolve without uplift.
+They are also the only species in tens of millions of years which may have evolved without uplift.
+(It's not unprecedented— very little is unprecedented in a civilization two billion years old— but it's extremely rare to the point that some people have the mistaken impression it is.)

 Humans Need Aliens: Played with.
 This is what most aliens believe—and given how much more advanced most alien species are, and how many are hostile to the "wolfling" human species, it is essentially true, now that they're aware of our existence.
 Without allies like the Tymbrimi, humanity wouldn't stand a chance.